MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 > [!NOTE]
 > There is an existing, free NuGet package for receiving notifications of orientation changes in shared code.
 See the [GitHub repo](https://github.com/aliozgur/Xamarin.Plugins/tree/master/DeviceOrientation) for more information.

 Alternatively, it's possible to override the [`OnSizeAllocated`](xref:Xamarin.Forms.Page.OnSizeAllocated*) method on a `Page`, inserting any layout change logic there.
-The `OnSizeAllocated` method is called whenever a `Page` is allocated a new size, which happens whenver the device is rotated.
+The `OnSizeAllocated` method is called whenever a `Page` is allocated a new size, which happens whenever the device is rotated.
 Note that the base implementation of `OnSizeAllocated` performs important layout functions, so it is important to call the base implementation in the override:

 ```csharp
 protected override void OnSizeAllocated(double width, double height)